Yesterday we spoke about whether you actually need a financial adviser.

 The second is identifying each influence as it potentially happens and carefully considering your response.

-And if you feel you may be persuaded into purchasing a product you’re unsure of, getting a second or even a third opinion never hurts.
+And if you feel you may be persuaded into purchasing a product you’re unsure of, getting a second or even a third opinion from a regulated financial planner never hurts.

 It may even save you money down the line.